jatin837/steganok/info.md

 - Tteganographic Encoder function, f(X,M,K) embeds the secret message into a cover image file by using techniques like least significant bit encoding.
 - The resulting stego image looks very similar to your cover image file, with no visible changes.
 This completes encoding.
 - To retrieve the secret message, stego object is fed into Steganographic Decoder.

+# Least Significant Bit Steganography
+- We can describe a digital image as a finite set of digital values, called pixels.
+- Pixels are the smallest individual element of an image, holding values that represent the brightness of a given color at any specific point.
+So we can think of an image as a matrix (or a two-dimensional array) of pixels which contains a fixed number of rows and columns.
+Least Significant Bit (LSB) is a technique in which the last bit of each pixel is modified and replaced with the secret message’s data bit.